Guide to Renting a Property

 You’ll have peace of mind when you rent through us as we’ll visit you seven days after you’ve moved in to check you’ve settled in happily and see if you have any issues.

 You’ll then be visited about every three months, at a time that’s convenient for you, for the whole of your tenancy period.
 These visits are so you can raise any issues you may have, and for us to check that everything is as it should be with the property.

 During your tenancy you should get in touch with us if you have any major maintenance problems.
 However, as tenants you are responsible for minor items of maintenance and repair, such as changing light bulbs and unblocking sinks if needed.

 You’re also responsible for taking proper care of your property.
-This includes things like turning off the water and boiler if you go away in the winter, to keeping the property clean and in a good state of repair.
+This includes things like keeping the property clean and in a good state of repair.
 If you, your family or guests cause any damage to the property then you’re required to repair the damage.
 If you go away during the winter months please ensure the property is adequately protected from frost damage.

 You’ll need to return your keys for the property either when you move out, or on the last day of your tenancy.
 We’ll then carry out an end of tenancy inspection of the property.